odinuv/web/articles/html/index.md

 To prevent this, make sure that your HTML pages are valid by checking them with the [HTML Validator](https://validator.w3.org/).
 This checks the document against all the rules outlined in the [HTML specification](https://www.w3.org/html/).
-A valid HTML document has a really good chance that it will display the same in all available web browsers.
+A valid HTML document has a really good chance that it will display the same way in all available web browsers.
-To ease the validation process, you should probably install [some browser extension](todo).
+To ease the validation process, you should probably install some [browser extension](todo).

 ## HTML Standards
-The standardization organization for all web related standards is [W3C -- WWW Consortium](https://www.w3.org/) Current HTML version is [HTML5](https://www.w3.org/TR/html5/) finally standardized in 2014 (with minor revision 5.1 standardized in 2016).
+The standardization organization for all web related standards is [W3C -- WWW Consortium](https://www.w3.org/).
+The Current HTML version is [HTML5](https://www.w3.org/TR/html5/) finally standardized in 2014 (with the minor revision 5.1 standardized in 2016).
-The previous version -- HTML 4.01 is still used, you can recognize HTML4 document by the following (or similar) beginning:
+The previous version -- HTML 4.01 is still used, you can recognize an HTML4 document by the following (or similar) beginning:

 {% highlight html %}